 This "San-Tate" way of serving Soba gives you soba's best aroma, flavour and texture.

-And now we have "Soba Tsuyu" which is the soup of the soy bean source basis mixed with special broth to dip the "Soba" in.
-As the aroma of "Soba" is so delicate, this "Soba Tsuyu" soup should not assert itself excessively while maintaining its elegant flavour.
+And now we have "Soba Tsuyu" which is the dipping sauce of Shoyu (the soy bean sauce) based mixture with special broth to dip the "Soba" in.
+As the aroma of "Soba" is so delicate, this "Soba Tsuyu" sauce should not assert itself excessively while maintaining its elegant flavour.
 Thus you can enjoy the superb harmony of "Soba" and "Tsuyu".
-Basically this "Tsuyu" is made from mainly broth of dried bonito in a very traditional way but we are also preparing pure Vegetarian "Tsuyu" separately (But need reservation).
+Basically this "Tsuyu" is made from mainly broth of dried bonito in a very traditional way but we are also preparing pure Vegetarian "Tsuyu" separately (upon reservation).
 So complete vegetarians can also enjoy our Soba at ease.
-Generally speaking, Japanese cuisine especially Edo (Ancient name of Tokyo) style respects original natural taste of the materials themselves and always uses the materials at the height of the their season.
+Generally speaking, Japanese cuisine especially Edo (Ancient name of Tokyo) style respects original natural character of the material itself and always uses the materials at the height of the their season.
 Happily Japan is surrounded by rich sea and blessed with high mountains and we can enjoy distinct four seasons.
-Every season brings us various tasty and gorgeous materials from the sea and mountain.
+Every season brings us various tasty and gorgeous materials from the sea and the mountain also the north and the south.
 Japanese philosophy is to live with the nature in harmony.
 Instead of confronting and /or conquering the nature with power, we try to adapt ouselves to the order of the universe in which we live as one of the components.
 So in our recipe this philosophy also can be seen.
 Main target of the Japanese recipe is how to bring out subtle natural flavour, sometimes hidden, from the material.
 So Japanese taste at first could be too plain or light for the majority Canadians who get used to the taste of strong cheese and/or ketchup.
 But taste it well for a while and from the next moment it will surely brings you simple but delicate , deep and profound taste and joy.

 Manitoba is known as "Buckwheat Capital of Canada" which produces more than 70% of Canadian grown buckwheat.
 It should be free from any foreign materials like leaves, other grains or stones etc in order to be ranked as "Canada No. 1" grade with about 15% moisture content and stored in the grain elevators.
 As Manitoba is such a cold place in winter, it is perfect for storage of various grains for a long period of time without suffering deterioration.
 With thick insultaion of bins even in summer time inside of the bins are said to be cold enough.

 We use only finest new crops (Canada No.1 grade) of whole buckwheat harvested in Manitoba in late autumn.
 We clean and sort them out according to the kernel size again.
 Then vacuum pack it into bags of several sizes.
 Thus ready for storage in the freezer for hibernation.
 Fruits of the buckwheat even after reaping are still in full energy of germination.
-To put them in the hibernation is the best way to keep buckwheat as fresh as possible avoiding possible deterioration.
+To put them in the freezer in vacuum packing for hibernation is the best way to keep buckwheat as fresh as possible avoiding possible deterioration such as oxidization.
 By this method we can guarantee Shin-soba's (New Crop's) quality for 365 days a year.
 So it could be said that our Soba is "Yon Tate"(Four Tate) adding Tori-Tate (Just Reaped) on top of San-Tate.
-Nobody, even a Maestro of Soba, cannot make excellent soba without using good buckwheat.
+Nobody, even a Maestro of Soba, cannot make excellent soba without using good buckwheat flour.
 It is said that 80% of soba's taste is determined by buckwheat's quality itself and only rest of 20% is subject to the various techniques of the Maestro though a bit too modest I feel.
 But it tells clearly how good buckwheat and its proper storage is so important.

 This is just a common theory for all businesses.
-We do just the right thing in right timing.
-That's the Soba Canada.
+We do just the right thing in right timing though sometimes it could be tiresome due to simple repetition of boring works and furthermore costly...
+However that's the Soba Canada way.

 Only Soba Canada offers "San-Tate Soba" (or Yon-Tate Soba) in Canada for Canadians using buckwheat harvested in Canada.